China, U.S. to participate in first meeting of new debt roundtable on Feb. 17

 Also on the agenda will be China's repeated calls for World Bank and other multilateral development banks to participate in debt reductions - a proposal firmly rejected by U.S. officials, who argue that those lenders already offer highly concessional loans and grants to countries in crisis.

-(Reporting by Andrea Shalal in Washington; editing by Karin Strohecker, Chizu Nomiyama and Leslie Adler)
+(Reporting by Andrea Shalal in Washington; editing by Karin Strohecker, Chizu Nomiyama, Leslie Adler and Lincoln Feast.)

 ((karin.strohecker@thomsonreuters.com; +442075427262; Reuters Messaging: karin.strohecker.reuters.com@reuters.net))